 and being home to America's largest petrochemical complex,

-Houston is headquarters to a number of large energy firms
+Houston is headquarters to a number of large global energy firms

 including Shell Oil, Conoco, Pennzoil-Quaker State, the former Enron

 Corp. (which went bankrupt in 2001), and Haliburton Energy Services.

 Virtually every major energy company is represented in the city,

 and most foreign oil companies make Houston their U.S. base.